13600 Caspian Lane, Clermont, Fl 34711

 Working with and through our congregations, in the United States, Puerto Rico and the U.S. Virgin Islands Lutheran churches overseas and other partners, ELCA World Hunger is uniquely positioned to reach communities in need.
 From health clinics to microloans, water wells to animal husbandry, community meals to advocacy, your gifts to ELCA World Hunger make it possible for the ELCA to respond, supporting sustainable solutions that get at the root causes of hunger and poverty.
 Learn More.

 Faith Neighborhood Center at 14727 Timber Village Road in Groveland is our local social support center.
-Donations of food, clothing and other household items are collected and given to the center.
+Donations of food and money are collected and given to the center.

 Opportunities to work at the center are also available.
 Many of our church members perform volunteer work at the center.
 Your help is needed.
 Just call the center.